pcmnac/prilaku/README.md

 # prilaku
-An attempt to use real OO in layered Java projects.
+An attempt to use something closer to OO in layered Java projects.